 This post is one of a series on projects supported by the Aquarium’s Marine Conservation Action Fund (MCAF).
 Through MCAF, the Aquarium supports researchers, conservationists, and grassroots organizations all around the world as they work to address the most challenging problems facing the ocean.

-MCAF funded a project led by Priyankar Chakraborty, a MSc student from Bharati Vidyapeeth Institute of Environmental Education and Research (BVIEER), Pune, India and MCAF Fellow Dr. Ruth Leeney on baseline assessment of sawfishes in west Bengal, India.
-In this piece, Priyankar writes about recent reports of Sawfish siting’s in the Sundarbans region, the impacts of COVID-19 on their project and the remarkable findings from fishers in a recent cyclone event.
+MCAF funded a project led by Priyankar Chakraborty, a MSc student from Bharati Vidyapeeth Institute of Environmental Education and Research (BVIEER), Pune, India.
+In this piece, Priyankar writes about recent reports of Sawfish sightings in the Sundarbans region, the impacts of COVID-19 on the project and some of the findings from local fishers.
 To read Priyankar’s previous blog on the Sawfishes of the Sundarbans click here.
 Note: this blog has been backdated for archival purposes.

 Sawfish observations on the rise